bbe2/MyLibrary-ACTIVE-paper-being-read/README.md

 home of BERT for tensorflow
 https://github.com/tensorflow/models/tree/master/official#natural-language-processing

-# My Reference Library (see library.pdf for all texts)

 >>Current Readings Novmeber 2022
 >>NEW
 >>> Advanced R 2nd edition (wickham) expanding object knowledge and this does it